Threat Model — infrabroker¶

 for a

 require_approvalcommand unlessapprovedarrives from a trusted forwarder.
 A direct broker cannot self-approve, and the originator of a request cannot decide its own approval (four-eyes, even if its CN is an approver).
-Each approval is consumed once. - Audit log is append-only, SHA-256 hash-chained, and Ed25519-signed per
+Each approval is consumed once. - Approval-bridge trust (

 entry; any deletion/reordering/modification is detectable by replaying the